Home

 G.I.
 Joe 3 and 3/4 inch Vehicle Price Guide

-As with the figure price guide section, the vehicle guide is largely, but not solely based on the final auction prices on Ebay.
+As with the figure price guide section, I use final Ebay auction prices as starting points for many of the vehicles.
+I also consider several other factors based on my collecting experience.
 MLC (Mint Loose Complete) and MIB (Mint In Box) prices are listed.
-A mint in sealed box (MISB) item is the most valuable condition of a vehicle and one can expect to pay at least twice the price of the same toy that is MIB.
-The price of a factory sealed vehicle can run up to several times more than a MIB and is going to depend upon the condition of the box, reputation of the seller, and of course the rarity of the item.
-Begin by selecting a letter or year below.
-AFA graded toys are the most valuable and are not currently listed here.
+A mint in sealed box (MISB) item (see my thoughts below) is the most valuable condition of a vehicle and one can expect to pay at least twice the price of the same toy that is MIB.
+AFA graded toys are sometimes considered to be the most valuable and are not listed here.

 Letter A